 I’ve secured a role with IBM as an IT consultant, which means I will be moving to London in June of this year!
 I’ve always wanted to work for IBM and it’s finally come true!

 Thank you to Ramal for sharing her experiences at Salford Business School.
-If like Ramal, you have an interest in technology and business, BSc Business Information Technology could help you turn your passion into a career.
+If like Ramal, you have an interest in technology and business, BSc Digital Business could help you turn your passion into a career.